 About Greg Nelson

-Greg Nelson is a keynote speaker, coach, and author of The Strategic Stop – a guide to creating pauses for reflection and connection in our “always-on” society.
+Greg Nelson is a professional speaker, coach, and author of The Strategic Stop – a guide to creating purposeful pauses for reflection and connection in our “always-on” society.
 He is recognized as an expert on team and leadership culture transformation with an earned doctorate in personal and organizational effectiveness.
-He has worked with high-profile companies and nonprofits such as Bill and Melinda Gates Foundation, Fitbit, Amazon, and American Express.
+He has worked with high-profile companies and nonprofits such as Bill and Melinda Gates Foundation, Fitbit, Amazon, Walmart, Lyft, and American Express.
 He also consults with church organizations that are striving to stay relevant.
-He has delivered thousands of talks in his career as a pastor and then as a full-time corporate speaker and coach, to both small audiences and those in the thousands.
+He has delivered thousands of talks in his career as a pastor and then as a full-time corporate keynote speaker and coach, to both small audiences and those in the thousands.

 I was born to missionary parents in Japan, where I spent the first 17 years of my life.
 My best friends were Japanese.
 They played in my house and I played in theirs.
 We goofed around in the rice paddies, catching snakes and frogs.
 I spent my childhood learning the value of building bridges between the familiar and unfamiliar, between myself and those who were different from me – and I loved it.